the-eagle-eye/react-homework-solution/README.md

-# React 1 Training Session
+# React Hands on lab

 To run the app, just do the following: